servicetitan/Stl.Fusion/docs/Overview.md

 ```

 As you see, the only change I've made to the original was "virtual"
-keyword - it allows a proxy type to override this method and implement
+keyword to allow proxy type to override this method and implement
-the desirable behavior without changing the base!
+the desirable behavior without changing the base method's body.

 > For the sake of clarity: the real Fusion proxy code is way more complex due
 > to the following factors: